|FOSS: Should India Make the Big Software Switch?/Image Credit: JMEXCLUSIVES|

 At present, India's FOSS framework is focused on developing technology around mobile (specifically around Android), completely ignoring the desktop environment.

 India should reconsider its strategy and include desktop technologies in its focus areas.
 Because if India misses now, it will be paying the price in terms of support and extension services.
 On another hand, if India develops its offerings, it might be exporting its support and extension services.
-It's a call that India need to take now.

 Now coming to our first question.
 If India (or in your case, your country) decides to make the switch, how they should implement it?